 Even on vacation, people still want to stay caught up on their favorite sitcom.
 Updated electronics will be more user-friendly for the millennial crowd.
 If you have your own library of DVDs to use, then you’ll earn extra kudos.

 Internet is important, especially wi-fi.
 This is pretty much an essential, so unless you’re advertising a “get-away-from-it-all” vibe, your guests are going to expect this.
-Find out what other tech amenities that renters love.

 5. Access to Recreational Activities